chrisefthalidis/Radio_Controller_Ground_Module/README.md

 P.S.
 This board is not perfect in any way.
 It has some design mistakes, because it's one of my earlier boards, but it WORKS fine.
 With each board that i design, i learn new stuff and keep getting better.
-If you have any questions about using this board, please contact me at chrisefthalidis@gmail.com
+If you have any questions on how to use this board, please contact me at chrisefthalidis@gmail.com